simonw/sqlite-utils/docs/python-api.rst

 Bulk inserts
 ============

 If you have more than one record to insert, the ``insert_all()`` method is a much more efficient way of inserting them.
-Just like ``insert()`` it will automatically detect the columns that should be created, but it will inspect the first 100 items to help decide what those column types should be.
+Just like ``insert()`` it will automatically detect the columns that should be created, but it will inspect the first batch of 100 items to help decide what those column types should be.

 Use it like this: